jhunschejones/ruby-scripts/README.md

 ## Contents
 * categorize: A CSV parsing and formatting script I use for manipulating credit card statements to work with my reporting infrastructure
+* movie_formatter: A file-organization script I use for managing my personal digital movie collection